kencormack/pistar-lastqso/README.md

 -------------------------------------------------------------------
 ## About
-**pistar-lastqso is a tool to monitor DMR and YSF traffic (including DMR2YSF and YSF2DMR cross-mode) on a PI-STAR node, either via SSH, or, on an HDMI-connected console.
+**pistar-lastqso is a tool to monitor DMR and YSF traffic (including DMR2YSF and YSF2DMR cross-modes) on a PI-STAR node, either via SSH, or, on an HDMI-connected console.
 Written as a bash shell script (with just a few lines of python), no web browser or other GUI client is required.**

 **For each QSO (either DMR or YSF), the program displays the following data:**
 - The localized Time and Date of the contact